Joint Estimation and Inference for Data Integration Problems based on Multiple Multi-layered Gaussian Graphical Models: The Joint Multiple Multilevel Estimation Framework

-The node-wise regression step in the JSEM model \eqref{eqn:jsem-model} uses a Bayesian Information Criterion (BIC) for tuning parameter selection.
-The step for updating $\Theta$, i.e. \eqref{eqn:update-Theta}, in our JMMLE algorithm is analogous to this procedure, hence we use BIC to select the penalty parameter $\gamma_n$.
+The step for updating $\Theta$ (i.e. \eqref{eqn:update-Theta} in Algorithm~\ref{algo:jmmle-algo}) in our JMMLE algorithm is analogous to the JSEM method \citet{MaMichailidis15}, hence we use BIC to select the penalty parameter $\gamma_n$.
 In our setting the BIC for a given $\gamma_n$ and fixed $\cB$ is given by:

 where $\gamma_n$ in subscript indicates the corresponding quantity is calculated taking $\gamma_n$ as the tuning parameter, and $\bfS_y^k := (\bfY^k - \bfX^k \bfB^k)^T (\bfY^k - \bfX^k \bfB^k)/n$.
 Every time $\widehat \Theta$ is updated in the JMMLE algorithm, we choose the optimal $\gamma_n$ as the one with the smallest BIC over a fixed set of values $\cC_n$.
-Thus for a fixed $\lambda_n$, our final choice of $\gamma_n$ will be $ \gamma_n^* (\lambda) = \argmin_{\gamma_n \in \cC_n} \text{BIC} (\gamma_n; \widehat \cB_{\lambda_n}) $.
+Thus for a fixed $\lambda_n \equiv \lambda$, our final choice of $\gamma_n$ will be $ \gamma_n^* (\lambda) = \argmin_{\gamma_n \in \cC_n} \text{BIC} (\gamma_n; \widehat \cB_{\lambda_n}) $.